Nikhil-221/Bulk_Email_Project/README.md

 # Bulk Email Campaign Management System

 A production-quality MVP for managing bulk cold email campaigns.
 Built for internal sales teams with Microsoft SSO, AI-powered email generation, AWS SES delivery, and comprehensive analytics.
+Built it as an internal tool for a company I interned at.

 ## Tech Stack